-Lean business development recognizes the extremely limited resources available to most startups.
-Lean provides a plan and a tool-set for proving the value of your business before resources are exhausted.
+Lean business development recognizes that most startups have extremely limited resources.
+Lean provides a road-map and a tool-set for proving the value of your business before resources are exhausted.

 Lean is lightweight and agile.
 Lean attacks the riskiest ideas first.
 Lean provides a set of tools for quickly and cheaply testing all the ideas in a new business concept.